Homeschooling international status and statistics: Germany

 Homeschooling is illegal in Germany with rare exceptions.
 Mandatory school attendance has been in place since 1919, when the Schulpflicht was introduced.
 The requirement to attend school has been upheld, on challenge from parents, by the Federal Constitutional Court of Germany.
-Parents violating the laws have primarily or most prominently been Christians seeking a more religious education than that offered by the schools.
+Parents violating the law have primarily or most prominently been Christians seeking a more religious education than that offered by the schools.
 Sanctions against these parents have included fines of thousands of euros, successful legal actions to remove children from the parents' custody, and prison sentences.
 It has been estimated that 600 to 1,000 children in Germany are homeschooled, despite its illegality.
 Meanwhile, homeschooling is legal in Austria and Switzerland.

 Up until 1919, homeschooling in Germany was seen as an acceptable practice under certain circumstances, but more for higher class people.
-Many states developed school systems before and with the rise of the Weimar Republic some reforms were proposed.
+Many states developed school systems before, and with the rise of the Weimar Republic some reforms were proposed.
 In the Nazi regime, homeschooling was seen as an anti-nationalistic and subversive practice that could undermine children's loyalty to their country.
-The Reichsschulpflichtgesetz, which was implemented in 1938 and is one of the very few Nazi laws still followed in present-day Germany, effectively banned all homeschooling with criminal consequences for anyone found practicing.
+The Reichsschulpflichtgesetz (Law on Compulsory Education in the German Reich), which was implemented in 1938 and is one of the very few Nazi laws still followed in present-day Germany, effectively banned all homeschooling with criminal consequences for anyone found practicing.

 In 1989, Helmut Stücher removed his children from the public school system to begin homeschooling.
 Stücher and others who followed suit were fined, and some even lost child custody.
 He founded a private school, the Philadelphia-Schule in Siegen.
 The discussion in politics about this school were very rough.

-In a legal case commenced in 2003 at the European Court of Human Rights, a homeschooling parent couple argued on behalf of their children that Germany's compulsory school attendance endangered their children's religious upbringing, promoted teaching inconsistent with their Christian faith–especially the German State's mandates relating to sex education in the schools—and contravened the declaration in the Charter of Fundamental Rights of the European Union that "the State shall respect the right of parents to ensure education and teaching is in conformity with their own religious and philosophical convictions".
+In a legal case commenced in 2003 at the European Court of Human Rights, a homeschooling parent couple argued on behalf of their children that Germany's compulsory school attendance endangered their children's religious upbringing, promoted teaching inconsistent with their Christian faith–especially the German state's mandates relating to sex education in the schools—and contravened the declaration in the Charter of Fundamental Rights of the European Union that "the State shall respect the right of parents to ensure education and teaching is in conformity with their own religious and philosophical convictions".

 In September 2006, the European Court of Human Rights upheld the German ban on homeschooling, stating "parents may not refuse... [compulsory schooling] on the basis of their convictions", and adding that the right to education "calls for regulation by the State".
 The European Court took the position that the plaintiffs were the children, not their parents, and declared "children are unable to foresee the consequences of their parents' decision for home education because of their young age....
 Schools represent society, and it is in the children's interest to become part of that society.
 The parents' right to educate does not go as far as to deprive their children of that experience."